YaelDuarte/appFrankieFinal/README.md

 * Simple calendar 📅

-* Cards for animals 🐾
+* Cards for characters  🃏